LJKos/sorun/README.md

 ```

 ### Example program - run.so
-The example program runs inside to sorun environment with the following output:
+The example program runs inside the sorun environment with the following output:
 ```
 [sorun]
 > run run.so